ramskyi/UCU-BP-1-grade-project/README.md

 ## Program structure:
 band_list_scraper.py - scrapes the list of all bands on www.metal-archives.com .
 Stores their urls in band_url_list.txt
-band_adt - classes, used to get band data from site.
+band_adt.py - classes, used to get band data from site. collector.py - uses band_adt.py and gets data by band ids. status_analysis.py - draws plots and bar charts to visualize collected data

 ## Requirements:
 Last versions of Selenium, Firefox (as driver for Selenium), Python-Metallum, Matplotlib.